qjcg/talks/no-code-low-code-go-code/slides.typ

 - Keep it simple
   - Or, as Rob Pike put it: "Less is Exponentially More"
-- Prioritize write the interesting code that matters
+- Prioritize writing the interesting code that matters
 - Consider low code for simple bridging, enrichment, filtering
 - Benthos is a sweet spot for Go developers:
   - Low code stream processing